openstax/pdf-distribution/README.md

 `$> docker-compose down`

 Calling `docker-compose up` the next time you want to do work.
-If you make changes to docker configuration, you can rebuild the image with `docker-compose up --build`.
+If you make changes to docker configuration, you can rebuild the image with the `docker_build` script.

 ## Articles that are useful